parasoft/soatest-cucumber/README.md

 configure a Maven java project for running cucumber tests; you can read the description from the
-[Cucumber java documentation](https://cucumber.io/docs/reference/jvm#java) for details on how to do this.
-You will need a Maven pom.xml with the "info.cukes:cucumber-java8" dependency.
+[Cucumber java documentation](https://cucumber.io/docs/reference/jvm#java) for details on how this is normally done.
+Your project will need a Maven pom.xml with the "info.cukes:cucumber-java8" dependency.
 Additionally, you will need to do the following in your pom.xml:
    * Add the build.parasoft.com Maven repository which hosts releases for this